rontarrant/gtkDcoding/docs/_posts/2019-05-10-0034-accelgroup-singleton.md

 		} // get()

-	} // class SingletonAccelGroup
+	} // class S_AccelGroup

 *Note: If you use this locally, don't forget to put this in its own sub-directory.*

 Right at the top, we have:

-	module SingletonAccelGroup;
+	module S_AccelGroup;

 Technically, you could put a similar statement at the top of every one of your `.d` files, turning them all into modules and it wouldn't really change anything for that code file, per se.
 What it does is give us a way to import it for those times when we want the code from one file available to another.

 *Note that the `module` statement has to be the first statement in the file.
 You can have a comment above it, but nothing else.*

-The file needs to be saved as `SingletonAccelGroup.d` (the `module` name plus a `.d` extension) and just for kicks, I put it in its own sub-directory which means the path and filename in relation to our dev directory is:
+The file needs to be saved as `S_AccelGroup.d` (the `module` name plus a `.d` extension) and just for kicks, I put it in its own sub-directory which means the path and filename in relation to our dev directory is:

-	./singleton/SingletonAccelGroup.d
+	./singleton/S_AccelGroup.d

 Hold that thought as we go into the next section...